In one of his final acts, Trump showered clemency on people with connections to him and his allies

 A former senior administration official, who spoke on the condition of anonymity to describe internal conversations, said Trump spent Tuesday consumed with indecision over whether he should show favor to Bannon.
 “Should I pardon Steve?” he quizzed people throughout the day.

-A number of advisers advised against doing so, noting that the fiery adviser, who had left the White House on bad terms in August 2017, had been critical at times of Trump — and that he was accused of defrauding Trump’s own supporters.
+A number of advisers advised against doing so, noting that the fiery aide, who had left the White House on bad terms in August 2017, had been critical at times of Trump — and that he was accused of defrauding Trump’s own supporters.
 Among those who were opposed was Kushner, who played a key role in vetting possible pardons, the official said.

 But Bannon had been pressing Trump directly in recent days, including in a phone call Tuesday.